renovatebot/renovate/docs/usage/updating-rebasing.md

 Here is a list of the most common cases where Renovate must update/rebase the branch:

-- When a pull request has conflicts due to changes on the base branches
+- When a pull request has conflicts due to changes on the base branch
 - When you have enabled "Require branches to be up to date before merging" on GitHub
 - When you have manually told Renovate to rebase when behind the base branch with `"rebaseWhen": "behind-base-branch"`
 - When a newer version of the dependency is released